TomPlum/react-git-log/README.md

 - Improve node tooltip contents, embolden labels
 - Make table more responsive, remove 500px message max-width
 - Straight line prop to turn curves into right angles?
-- Move repo selection to the story component instead of being a control
+- Move repo selection to the story component instead of being a control (also add theme/colour dropdown here too)
 - Add data-testids to all relevant elements for testing
+- Row alignment in table is off in Chrome.
+So is Storybook colours/formatting.
+- Rewrite the table with standard div elements
+- Split computeNodeFunctions up
+- Add LICENSE
+- Create GitLog module, rename it to Table, then rename main component to GitLog
+- Make Visualiser module dir redundant so just has the core 3 modules + data